bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to get prepared model geometry in A still image in a deterministic way.
-Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .

 # How to use
-Please touch Makefile for stdc++ enabled.
+Please touch Makefile for libc++ enabled.
 This program needs ascii raw ppm files to input/output.
 To convert image files to raw ppm, it is powerful tool that https://www.imagemagick.org/ with 'convert from.image -compress none to.ppm'.
 For speed, we need http://eigen.tuxfamily.org/ library.